ethereumproject/go-ethereum/README.md

 ## Ethereum Go (ORIGINAL BLOCKCHAIN)

+*Migration in progress, this will be removed when it is ready to be used.
+Until this client is ready please use the client provided by the Ethereum foundation with the flag --oppose-fork or wait to upgrade.*

 Official golang implementation of the Ethereum protocol supporting the original chain.
 A version which can **honestly** offer both censorship resistant unstoppable application platform for developers.

+This is a project migrated from the Ethereum Fork github project, we will need to slowly migrate peices of the infrastructure required to maintain the project.

+Comments are being made in the codebase with the tag !EPROJECT recommending actions that must be taken to help complete the migration.

+For example, the links below are to build.ethdev.com, we will need our own build/status continuous development setup in order for it to work properly.

           | Linux   | OSX | ARM | Windows | Tests
 ----------|---------|-----|-----|---------|------